Cheesebaron/Cheesebaron.MvxPlugins/README.md

 I personally added a Windows 8 target to a project and tested it.
 This kind of App would run on a Windows Tablet.

-Also note there is yet another profile coming shortly.
-For Windows 10 Microsoft have created a Universal APP and this kind of App will run on all Windows
+Also note for Windows 10 Microsoft have created a Universal APP and this kind of App will run on all Windows Platforms: Desktop, Tablet, Mobile, XBOX, ...
-Platforms: Desktop, Tablet, Mobile, XBOX, ...
-This will change the standard PCL profile yet again.
+This could change the standard PCL profile yet again, but Universal Apps were actually developed for Windows 8.1 so Profile 259 is the one to use.

-As an aside: Windows 10 arrives late July and Microsoft are offering free upgrades to Windows 7 and Windows 8 users.
-I believe that the uptake will be very large for the personal users.
-The enterprises should follow within the year.
-It is of course a cost for them, but it will also be a cost not to upgrade because Windows 7 support ends unless the enterprise pays for extended support.
-Many enterprises will also be looking at developing Xamarin multi-target Apps with the three targets being: Windows UAP, iOS, Android.
 I would like to include Xamarin Mac here also but the Xamarin Mac product really has a different purpose and that is to build pure Mac applications mixing c# and Objective-C.

 Planned Changes
 ===============